 AIG's insurance subsidiaries, in common with other insurers, are subject to regulation and supervision by the states and jurisdictions in which they do business.
 In the U.S. the National Association of Insurance Commissioners (NAIC) has developed Risk-Based Capital (RBC) requirements.
 RBC relates an individual insurance company's statutory surplus to the risk inherent in its overall operations.
-AIG has not yet determined the effect of the restatement on the statutory income, net reserves or surplus of its insurance company subsidiaries.
-The adjustments that AIG will be required to make to the statutory financial statements may negatively affect certain ratios and other measurements applicable to insurance companies.
-To the extent that any of AIG's insurance entities would fall below prescribed levels of surplus, it would be AIG's intention to infuse necessary capital to support that entity.

-As discussed above, various regulators have commenced investigations into certain insurance business practices.
+At March 31, 2005, the risk-based adjusted surplus of each of AIG's Domestic General companies and of each of AIG's Domestic Life companies exceeded each of their RBC standards.
+As discussed above, various regulators have commenced investigations into certain insurance business practices, including with respect to AIG.
 While such investigations are in their early stages, it is possible that they may result in additional regulation of the insurance industry and specific action with respect to AIG and AIG cannot predict the ultimate effect that such additional regulation might have on its business.
 Federal, state or local legislation may affect AIG's ability to operate and expand its various financial services businesses and changes in the current laws, regulations or interpretations thereof may have a material adverse effect on these businesses.

 AIG's U.S. operations are negatively affected under guarantee fund assessment laws which exist in most states.
 As a result of operating in a state which has guarantee fund assessment laws, a solvent insurance company may be assessed for certain obligations arising from the insolvencies of other insurance companies which operated in that state.
 AIG generally records these assessments upon notice.
 Additionally, certain states permit at least a portion of the assessed amount to be used as a credit against a company's future premium tax liabilities.
 Therefore, the ultimate net assessment cannot reasonably be estimated.
-The expense relating to guarantee fund assessments net of credits for 2004 was \$118 million.
+The guarantee fund assessments net of credits for 2004 were \$118 million.